 The cause of scleroderma is not known.
 Genetic factors (different genes) appear be important in the disease.
 Although exposure to certain chemicals may play a role in some people having scleroderma, the vast majority of patients with scleroderma do not have a history of exposure to any suspicious toxins.
 The cause of scleroderma is likely quite complicated.

 Diagnosis can be tricky because symptoms may be similar to those of other diseases.
-There is no one blood test or X-ray that can say for sure that you have scleroderma.
+There is not a blood test that can say for sure that you have scleroderma, although numerous antibodies have been associated with this condition.
 To make a diagnosis, a doctor will ask about the patient’s medical history, do a physical exam and possibly order lab tests and X-rays.
 Careful clinical evaluation is the primary method for monitoring scleroderma.
-X-rays and computerized tomography (CT) scans are used to look at bone abnormalities.
+X-rays and computerized tomography (CT) scans are used to look for abnormalities.
 Thermography can detect differences in skin temperature between the lesion and normal tissue.
 Ultrasound and magnetic resonance imaging (MRI) can aid soft tissue assessment.
 Some symptoms he or she will look for include: